Writers 750 Writing Workshop 102

 GENRE: Fantasy, Thriller, Sci-Fi, Mystery, Crime, Comedy, Romance, or a mixture (No erotica)

-The main purpose of this contest is to practice the skill of writing fiction, explore plot, conflict, and character development, collect your own short stories, and receive good feedback.
+The main purpose of this workshop is to practice the skill of writing fiction, explore plot, conflict, and character development, collect your own short stories, and receive feedback.

 RULES & DIRECTIONS –

 • Type in English – a minimum of 750 words; a maximum of 1,500 words

 • Post your title and word count total in the first line of your story posting.

 • ONE entry per person, must be the writer’s original work, a final revision, and a new piece of writing.
 Please do not delete and re-post since this becomes confusing to the readers.
 Try to post your final revision.